 The solid black line is the tread water line based on the Actuarial Value of Assets.
 Because the tread water metric equals the normal cost plus interest on the UAL, the difference between the solid black line and the dashed black line is the interest on the UAL.
-When contributions fall below the solid black line, as is the case through FYE 2022, the UAL grows and the funded ratio falls.
-When the contributions exceed the solid line, as is the case beginning in FYE 2023, the UAL decreases and the funded ratio increases.
+When contributions fall below the solid black line, the UAL grows and the funded ratio falls.
+When the contributions exceed the solid line, as is the case throughout the projection period, the UAL is expected to decrease and the funded ratio is expected to increase.

-The Statutory contributions increase steadily through FYE 2023 as the State appropriates less than the Statutory amount and the valuation investment rate of return assumption decreases from 7.30% to 7.00%.
+The Statutory contribution increases noticeably in FYE 2023 as the valuation investment rate of return assumption decreases from 7.30% to 7.00%.
 Thereafter, the Statutory contributions increase more gradually.
-Once the appropriated amount equals the Statutory contribution, beginning in FYE 2023, the contributions reach the level necessary to pay down the UAL and the tread water line begins to decrease relative to the Statutory contribution.
+Once the appropriated amount equals the Statutory contribution, beginning in FYE 2022, the contributions reach the level necessary to pay down the UAL and the tread water line begins to decrease relative to the Statutory contribution.